‘Cash Me Outside’ Girl Twitter Post Raise Questions About Dropping Out Of School

 Witness Zach Lelii, who works near the venue, stated that “the ‘Cash Me Outside’ girl was here.
 I was working outside and I saw a girl throw something in her face.”

-Another witness, Cynthia Stokes, – whose friend had ice cream thrown in her face – who watched the Cash Me Outside girl fight, said: “She’s like, ‘That little girl!’ and I’m like, “What?
+Another witness, Cynthia Stokes, who watched the Cash Me Outside girl fight, and whose friend had ice cream thrown in her face, said, “She’s like, ‘That little girl!’ and I’m like, “What?
 What happened?”
 And she’s like, ‘Well I just told her that she needed to get a life and go back to school.’
 Lisa got the ice cream thrown on her and she was pretty upset about it, but it wasn’t Dani who threw the ice cream at her.
 It was one of her friends.”

 Although Bregoli was at an event, it didn’t stop the teen from hustling.
 Stokes stated that she was asking her fans to pay between $5 and $10 per selfie, an amount Stokes didn’t have a problem paying for the new internet celebrity.

-Stokes added: “Like I said, she’s genuine through and through.
+Stokes added, “Like I said, she’s genuine through and through.
 She’s not putting on an act or trying to be something for the cameras.”

 Palm Beach County Deputies say the “Cash Me Outside” girl’s fight was captured on camera, which was just outside of Kavasutra Kava Bar, and the incident is now being investigated.